christophgil/ZIPsFS/README.md

 Simultaneous reading and writing of a file using the same file descriptor will only function correctly for files stored in the writable source.

+### File size

+When  file sizes are not known, an over-estimate will be reported.
+If the estimate  is too low, the read file content will be truncated.
 </details>
 <details><summary>See also related sites</summary>
 - https://github.com/openscopeproject/ZipROFS